Loading Images

 Mark devised a strategy for the pattern making and casting that would reduce the production costs given 4 different sizes of fire back were to be cast.
 Usually, one pattern would be made for one casting.
 This pattern would be used many times to duplicate a casting.
 It was agreed that the 3D computer model would be used to inform the CNC machine to only cut out the pattern as the shield only with the motif upon it.

-The strategy Mark had devised for the casting of the 4 different size cast iron fire backs for Lord Brownlow determined that one pattern was made in the CNC machine cutting the shield and motif from the pattern board material (this being an expensive product developed especially for the prepose) and that the four different size back plates required would be engineered in a play board with structural beading also was applied and a void cut in to receive the shield pattern like a plug sitting in a plug hole.
+The strategy Mark had devised for the casting of the 4 different size cast iron fire backs for the client determined that one pattern was made in the CNC machine cutting the shield and motif from the pattern board material (this being an expensive product developed especially for the perpose) and that the four different size back plates required would be engineered in a play board with structural beading applied and a void cut in to receive the shield pattern like a plug sitting in a plug hole.
 The beading supported the shield within the depth of the board allowing the shield to be removed and re-set into the next size to be cast.
-The beading also was applied to the front perimeter of the assembly served to frame the rectangle in which the shield is set.
-The beading applied to the front and rear of the plate serve to reinforce the casting and reduce the volume of iron to be poured.
+The beading also as applied to the front perimeter of the assembly served to frame the rectangle in which the shield is set.
+The beading applied to the front and rear or the plate serve to reinforce the casting and reduce the volume of iron to be poured.
 Consequentially the weight of the finished item, which was originally estimated to be in the region of 80-100 kg, would be reduced.
-A measure enhancing the production process and to ease the effort required to handle the finished items into the backs of each fire place.
+A measure enhancing the production process and to ease the effort required to handle the finished items into the backs of each fir place.

-Image 12: The cutting of the motif and shield and the fabrication of the different size back plates with applied beading.
+The cutting of the shield shape and pattern mounting boards, and the fabrication of the different size back plates with applied beading.

-Image 13: The shield pattern machined by the CNC cutter with the final option for Lord Brownlow’s coat of arms.
+The shield pattern machined by the CNC cutter with the final option for the clients coat of arms.

 Once these components arrive at the foundry the process of making one mould at a time casting two fire backs.
 Then lifting out the shield shape form the ply board and beaded back plate and placing it into the next size to be cast can begin.